LambdaLabs/docsy-lambda-docs/content/en/cloud/problem-processing-payment-method.md

 - billing
 ---

-Common reasons why credit and debit card transactions are declined include:
+Common reasons why card transactions are declined include:

-## The card is a prepaid card
+## The card is a debit card or a prepaid card

-We don't accept prepaid cards.
-We only accept major credit and debit cards.
+We don't accept debit cards or prepaid cards.
+We only accept major credit cards.

 ## The purchase is being made from a country we don't support